 Midwest Maternal Child Institute requires that students and faculty adhere to the following principles and rules and pursue academic work in a truthful and straightforward manner, free from deception or fraud.
-MMCI approach to learning encourages sharing of resources and answers including homework, however; during closed book exams the following rules are to be observed.

 Definitions of academic dishonesty

 - Copying or attempting to copy from others during an exam - Using unauthorized materials, prepared answers, written notes, or concealed information during an exam. - Taking an exam for another person or having someone take an exam for them. - Plagiarism: Plagiarism is defined as the use of intellectual material produced by another person without acknowledging its source, for example, false information and representation and fabrication or alteration of Information: - Fabricating or altering information or data (such as clinical experiences) and presenting it as legitimate. - Providing false or misleading information to an instructor or preceptor.